polkadot-developers/polkadot-docs/infrastructure/running-a-validator/onboarding-and-offboarding/set-up-validator.md

     1. Ensure that you are connected to your validator node through the PolkadotJS-Apps interface
     2. In the **Toolbox** tab, navigate to **RPC calls**
     3. Select **`author_rotateKeys`** from the drop-down menu and run the command.
-This will generate new session keys in your node’s keystore and return the result as a hex-encoded string
+This will generate new session keys in your node's keystore and return the result as a hex-encoded string
     4. Copy and save this hex-encoded output for the next step

 === "Use the CLI"